London & Paris

 Oxford Museums & Evensong

 Heading out of London today we travel to Oxford, the fabled “City of Dreaming Spires”.
 Here our guided walking tour gives us special access to the historic heart of this university town, including the Sheldonian Theatre and Harris Manchester College Chapel.
 The chapel, an unexpected jewel in one of Oxford’s smallest colleges, was built in the arts and crafts style of the 19th century and is beautifully illuminated with striking stained-glass windows designed by Edward Burne-Jones and William Morris.
-Lunch is enjoyed on Oxford’s bustling High St, before the afternoon is spent at the Ashmolean Museum – home to extensive collections from Egyptian mummies all the way to contemporary art.
-Our visit to Oxford concludes with Evensong in the lovely chapel at Christ Church College.
-Returning to London the evening is at leisure.
+Lunch is enjoyed on Oxford’s bustling High St, before the afternoon is spent at the Ashmolean Museum – the University of Oxford’s museum of art and archaeology.
+Founded in 1683, it is the oldest public museum in the UK and houses an extraordinary range of collections, from ancient Egyptian mummies and classical sculpture to Islamic ceramics and Renaissance masterpieces.
+Our visit to Oxford concludes with Evensong in the lovely chapel at Christ Church College before we return to London.
 Overnight London (B, L)

 • Day 4 | Wednesday 14 January